 JetBlue basic economy fares were in the works for more than a year.
 Executives at the airline promised that their fares would be more generous than their competitors when they launched in late 2019.

-Taking a look at what you get with a Blue Basic fare, that’s largely true.
-Or at least it was … until JetBlue recently announced it would soon no longer allow basic economy flyers to bring a carry-on bag.
+When Blue Basic fares were initially introduced, that was largely true … until JetBlue announced it would no longer allow basic economy flyers to bring a carry-on bag in early 2021.

-- Baggage: Get a personal item and a carry-on bag free (until July 20, 2021); pay $35 each way for a checked bag
+- Baggage: Get a personal item for free; pay $35 each way for a checked bag (or $65 each way to London).
+No carry-ons allowed unless flying to/from London.

-- Ticket Changes and Cancellation: Starting April 1, pay $100 to change or cancel a domestic JetBlue basic economy – or $200 for international flights.
-Free cancellation within 24 hours of booking
+- Ticket Changes and Cancellation: Pay $100 to change or cancel almost any JetBlue basic economy ticket – or $200 for flights to/from South America or London.
+Free cancellation within 24 hours of booking.

 As you can see, JetBlue practically begs travelers not to buy a basic economy fare.
 Like other carriers, they force you to opt-in to basic economy, hoping that the restrictions convince you to pay up for a more-inclusive fare.

-And one restriction stands out as particularly punishing: JetBlue will soon no longer allow travelers with a basic economy ticket to bring a carry-on bag on board.
-Fly JetBlue basic economy before July 20, 2021, and you can still bring a bag.
-Starting July 20, it’s no longer allowed.
-If you try, JetBlue says they’ll charge you a $65 penalty to gate check the bag.
+And one restriction stands out as particularly punishing: JetBlue no longer allows travelers with a basic economy ticket to bring a carry-on bag on board – JetBlue made that change back in July 2021.
+And if you try, JetBlue says they'll charge you a $65 penalty to gate check the bag.

 That puts JetBlue in some bad company with United basic economy, the only other major U.S. carrier that bans basic economy flyers from bringing a carry on.
 JetBlue makes one exception: If you pay up for an expensive extra legroom seat (called Even More Space), you can bring a carry-on bag.